DeepEye-SQL: A Software-Engineering-Inspired Text-to-SQL Framework: The Design Details of

 \etitle{Keyword Extraction.} First, we leverage the LLM to identify potential entities and filter values within the user's question~$Q$.
 Using a few-shot prompting strategy, we instruct the LLM to extract a set of key terms~$\mathcal{K} = \{k_1, k_2, ..., k_N\}$ that are likely to appear in a~\texttt{WHERE}~clause.
 For example, from the question ``Show me all papers by authors from France'', the LLM would extract keywords like ``France''.

 \etitle{Parallel Multi-Column Retrieval.} With the extracted keywords, we perform a parallel search across all indexed columns.
-For each indexed column~$C_j$, we perform the following steps: \begin{enumerate} \item For every keyword~$k_i \in \mathcal{K}$, we generate its embedding~$\mathbf{e}_{k_i}$~using the same model from the offline phase. \item We query the corresponding column index~$\mathcal{I}_j$~with~$\mathbf{e}_{k_i}$~to retrieve the top-$K$ most similar values along with their similarity scores (\eg cosine similarity). \item After querying for all~$N$~keywords, we obtain~$N \times K$~candidate values for column~$C_j$.
+For each indexed column~$C_j$, we perform the following steps: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt, parsep=0pt] \item For every keyword~$k_i \in \mathcal{K}$, we generate its embedding~$\mathbf{e}_{k_i}$~using the same model from the offline phase. \item We query the corresponding column index~$\mathcal{I}_j$~with~$\mathbf{e}_{k_i}$~to retrieve the top-$K$ most similar values along with their similarity scores (\eg cosine similarity). \item After querying for all~$N$~keywords, we obtain~$N \times K$~candidate values for column~$C_j$.
 We aggregate these candidates, sort them globally by their similarity scores in descending order, and select the top-$K$ unique values.
 This yields the final retrieved value set~$\mathcal{V}_j$~for column~$C_j$. \end{enumerate}